containers/qm/README.md

 ------------------------------------ Kernel space -----------------------------------------------
 ```

-## Examples

-Looking for quadlet examples files?
-See our [docs dir](docs/quadlet-examples/).

-## Development
+## Contributing to the QM project

-If you're looking to contribute to the project, use our [development README guide](docs/devel/README.md) to help you get started.
+For information about how to contribute to the QM project, see the [Developers documentation README](docs/devel/README.md).

 ## Realtime

-To enable real-time removal of sched_* blockage via seccomp, use the following schema.
+To enable real-time removal of sched_* blockage via seccomp, use the following schema:

 ```bash
 cat << EOF >> /etc/containers/systemd/qm.container.d/rt.conf